-The academy Executive Headteacher will ensure that the policies and procedures, adopted by their governing body and trustees, are understood, and followed by all staff.
+The academy Executive Headteacher and Head of School will ensure that the policies and procedures, adopted by their governing body and trustees, are understood, and followed by all staff.
 This includes working with the designated safeguarding lead, their deputy, and other senior leaders, to ensure the effectiveness of safeguarding within the academy and ensuring that educational outcomes of children who have or have had a social worker are promoted.